 These collections are normally accessed via the Dormitory or Open Treasure Exhibition off the Cathedral Cloister.
 At the time of writing, Durham Cathedral Library is closed.
 Further information on access, contact details and procedures for booking appointments can be found at Durham Cathedral Library.

-The medieval manuscripts and incunables (books printed before 1500) are currently accessed at Palace Green Library.
+The medieval manuscripts and incunables (books printed before 1500) are currently accessed in the Barker Research Library, Palace Green.

-Access to the Durham Cathedral Archive and related collections held at 5 The College is available on a limited appointment basis through our online booking form.
+Pre-booked access to the Durham Cathedral Archive and related collections held at 5 The College is currently available for Durham University staff and students only.
 For further information on the cathedral archive and related collections, see our separate guide.

 Catalogue information on all the collections can be found in the University Discover system.